spdl.source.DistributedRandomSampler

 • world_size – The number of ranks in the distributed communication config.
 You can fetch the values with torch.distributed.get_world_size().

 • weightsOptional The sampling weight of each sample in the dataset.
 When provided, the length of the sequence must match the size of the dataset. (size).
-This option is ignored if deterministic=True.
+Indices are drawn with replacement when weights are provided.

 • seed – The seed value for generating the sequence.